 The 1950s and 1960s were a hopeful time for the inhabitants of Afghanistan.
 Internal conflict and foreign intervention had plagued the area for centuries, but recent decades had been relatively peaceful ones.

-In the 1930s, the young and progressive king Amanullah Khan had determined to modernize Afghanistan and bring the social, political, and economic achievements he witnessed on his tours of Europe to his own lands.
+In the 1930s, the young and progressive king Amanullah Khan was determined to modernize Afghanistan and bring the social, political, and economic achievements he witnessed on his tours of Europe to his own land.

 He asked the world's wealthiest nations for help bankrolling his projected reforms, and, seeing the strategic value in a modernized Afghanistan friendly to their own interests in the region, world powers agreed.

 Between 1945 and 1954, the United States sunk more than $50 million in loans into the construction of the Kandahar-Herat highway.
 By 1960, U.S. economic aid to Afghanistan had reached $165 million.